ierhard/anki-cmu-bright/README.md

     ![image.png](images/image%205.png)

-    To check other formatting changes, though (e.g. boldface, italic, formatting for `<code>` tags), you’ll have to add cards and preview changes.
+    To check other formatting changes, however, (e.g. boldface, italic, formatting for `<code>` tags), you’ll have to add cards and preview changes.

 4. **Save — add notes**

     Click *Save* and you’re done.
-New and existing notes of the altered note type should now appear with the desired fonts.
+New and existing notes of the altered card type should now appear with the desired fonts.

 ### Notes and FAQs